 To align your QA scorecard with customer expectations, keep an eye on metrics like CSAT, Net Promoter Scores (NPS), and first response time (FRT).
 You also want to track customer feedback in support tickets and on social media.
 This gives you a more holistic picture of the quality of support that customers expect from your brand.
 Use those findings to tweak your scorecard.

-For instance, it’s possible your customers care greatly about personalization and empathy in support conversations, but your scorecard only prioritizes quick responses within a certain timeframe.
+For instance, it’s possible your customers care greatly about personalization and empathy, but your scorecard only prioritizes quick responses within a certain timeframe.
 In this case, it would make sense to assign equal weight to both of these aspects on your scorecard.

 Clear grading criteria keep grading uniform and objective.
 As Intercom found in their peer reviews, a lack of clarity around “good tone” resulted in three different evaluations of the same conversations.

-To bring more clarity to graders, break down subjective aspects of support such as tone of voice, empathy, and clarity into specific qualities graders can pinpoint in a conversation.
-Share your scorecard with agents for transparency so they know what a good experience looks like, but make sure grading criteria are easy to remember and not long-winded or complex.
+To bring more clarity to graders, break down subjective aspects of support such as tone of voice, empathy, and clarity into specific qualities graders can pinpoint.
+Share your scorecard with agents for transparency so they know what a good experience looks like, but make sure grading criteria are easy to remember and not complex.

 For example, Intercom uses a simple acronym, “PREACH,” to evaluate conversations.
 It stands for “proud, responsible, empathetic, articulate, concise, and human.”
 It’s easy to remember and helps graders check if agents use the right tone of voice in a conversation.

-As you try to scale customer service quality, a customer service quality assurance checklist can be a great resource.
+As you try to scale customer service quality, a customer service QA checklist can be a great resource.
 It ensures you don’t overlook an important aspect of quality customer support when creating a questionnaire for your QA scorecard.